mnov88/gdpred/content/Articles/Article 79.md

 ---
 title: "Article 79"
  subtitle: "Right to an effective judicial remedy against a controller or processor"
 tags:
   - article
+type: "article"
 ---
 ## Right to an effective judicial remedy against a controller or processor